The Good News of Salvation

 But God, who is rich in mercy, for his great love wherewith he loved us, Even when we were dead in sins, hath quickened (made alive) us together with Christ, (by grace ye are saved;) Ephesians 2:4-5

 Now spiritually alive, aware of our wretched nature and grateful for God’s mercy and grace, we repent.
 Repentance involves a fundamental change of heart, mind, and direction; it means turning away from sin and toward God, toward obedience to his commands.
-It is an active conscience – a deep internal awareness that judges our actions against the moral, holy truth we embrace, which drives our repentance.
+It is an active conscience – an internal awareness that judges our actions against the moral, holy truth we embrace; that drives our repentance.

 Repent ye therefore, and be converted, that your sins may be blotted out, when the times of refreshing shall come from the presence of the Lord.
 Acts 3:19

 Faith is a gift from God.
-Saving faith is an undeserved gift by the grace of God; there is nothing you can do to earn it, but you can choose to reject it.
+Saving faith is a gift by the grace of God; there is nothing you can do to earn it.
+This is why we who are headed to Heaven are grateful beyond words.
+But you do have the free will to reject God’s gift, live for yourself in this life, and then suffer for eternity in the next.

 No man can come to me, except the Father which hath sent me draw him: and I will raise him up at the last day.
 John 6:44